Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Background

 \subsection{Latent Gaussian models}

 The SPDE approach is a very useful tool for setting physics informed priors for latent Gaussian models (LGM).
 LGM is a large class of three stage hierarchical Bayesian model that encompasses many important statistical models, including space-time diffusion models we discussed above.
-The three levels are observations $\vect{y}$, the latent Gaussian field $\vect{x}$ comprised of latent processes and fixed effects, and hyperparameters $\vect{\theta}$ which control the latent field and the likelihood.
-For the sake of simplicity and as a starting point, this paper considers the case when the likelihood is Gaussian and the hyperparameters are known.
+The three levels are observations $\vect{y}\in\mathbb{R}^{n_y}$, the latent Gaussian field $\vect{x}=(\vect{u},\vect{\beta})\in\mathbb{R}^{n}$ comprised of latent processes $\vect{u}\in\mathbb{R}^{n_u}$ and fixed effects $\vect{\beta}\in\mathbb{R}^{n_{\beta}}$ ($n=n_u+n_{\beta}$), and hyperparameters $\vect{\theta}\in\mathbb{R}^{n_{\theta}}$ which control the latent field and the likelihood.
+For the sake of simplicity and as a starting point, this paper considers the case when the likelihood is Gaussian and the hyperparameters are fixed.
+It is easy to generalize to unknown hyperparameters, which we will do at the end of Section \ref{sec:3}.